Chromatic splitting for the $K(2)$-local sphere at $p=2$: Lifting to

-This class is non-zero by \fullref{thm:cohG2V0}.
+This class is non-zero by \Cref{thm:cohG2V0}.
 Thus we need to check that this class cannot be a boundary in the spectral sequence.
 Since $E_\ast/2=0$ in odd degrees, the only possible differential is